 Wrangell Mountains Residency Program

 See the 2017 Meg Hunt Artists in Residence here.
-The application for the 2018 residency program will be available this winter.
+The application for the 2018 residency program will be available in mid-January.

 The Wrangell Mountains Center (WMC) is a nonprofit organization committed to connecting people with wildlands through art, science, and education in the Wrangell Mountains.
 The residency program aims to support artists of all genres, writers, and inquiring minds in the creation of their work.
 Our organization and community will provide unrestricted work time and space to focused individuals.
 We invite applicants with creative and inquisitive minds who will both add to and benefit from the interdisciplinary efforts at our campus in McCarthy, Alaska and the surrounding Wrangell-St. Elias National Park and Preserve.